Baryon Spectrum Analysis using Dirac's Covariant Constraint Dynamics: The Three Body Problem

 \section{The Three Body Problem}

-\qquad Now that we have completed our review of constraint dynamics and associated potentials for the relativistic two-body problem, we move on to the relativistic three-body one. \ Doing so is not a trivial task, as many pieces of our Hamiltonian become considerably more complicated, or at the very least, considerably different, from those used in the two-body problem. \ As is common for three body approaches, we set up a relative coordinate system from the coordinates of the quarks themselves.
-The approach to the $N$ -body problem that we use are those developed H.\ Sazdjian \cite{5}.
-They are not directly solvable for more than $n=2$, except for confined systems in which the problems of cluster decomposition do not need to be addressed. \ In this paper we adapt our two-body constraint formalism to his three-body formalism and from there we obtain to a Schr\"{o}dinger-like form for the three body system, as we did in the two-body problem.\
+\qquad Now that we have completed our review of constraint dynamics and associated potentials for the relativistic two-body problem, we move on to the relativistic three-body one. \ The approach to the $N$-body problem that we use are those developed H.\ Sazdjian \cite{5}.
+They are not directly solvable for more than $N=2$, except for confined systems in which the problems of cluster decomposition do not need to be addressed. \ In this paper we adapt our two-body constraint formalism to his formalism for $N=3$ and from there we obtain to a Schr\"{o}dinger-like form for the three body system, as we did in the two-body problem.\